-The nuggets of wisdom from the veterans of play I received straight away were build an adventure play community, start with small one day pop-up play schemes or play spaces, add additional community partners like museums, schools, non profits or recreation departments to co-create with and like ideas.
+The nuggets of wisdom from the veterans of play I received straight away were to build an adventure play community, start with small one-day pop-up play schemes or play spaces, add additional community partners like museums, schools, non-profits or recreation departments to co-create with and like ideas.

-My big question was where’s all the play people of color?
+My big question was where are all the play people of color?
 How come I’m the only one here?
 The veterans of play exclaimed, “Exactly”?!
-On that day one I decided going forward I’d have to do my Mahatma Ghandi thing and “be the change I wanted to see in the world” to bring adventure play equity to black and brown kids.
+On that day one I decided going forward I’d have to do my Mahatma Gandhi thing and “be the change I wanted to see in the world” to bring adventure play equity to black and brown kids.

 To host your own pop-up adventure playground, register with us here for some free resources.
-To read more about the Campference, check out these three blogposts.
-To follow the activities of us at Pop-Up Adventure Play, like us on facebook, follow us on twitter and check out our website www.popupadventureplay.org.
+To read more about the Campference, check out these three blog posts.
+To follow the activities of us at Pop-Up Adventure Play, like us on Facebook, follow us on Twitter and check out our website.